cnavas88/test_elixir_forms/README.md

 - Add optional param in the function.
 - This params has the production dependency as default value.
 - In test we generate a anonym function as a mock and pass as a parameter.

+### Using stubs

+This way is more useful when we want differents results depending of the parameters.
+For example to query to database:

+Depending of the table and the query we have differents results.

+the way to procedure is the same that use explicit contract with mocks.

 ## General